Ericsson/codechecker/docs/postgresql_setup.md

 > For format and further information on `pgpass` files, please refer to the
 > [PostgreSQL documentation](http://www.postgresql.org/docs/current/static/libpq-pgpass.html).

-At this point, you can normall continue with installing the neccessary Python requirements and creating an install of CodeChecker:
+At this point, you can normal continue with installing the necessary Python requirements and creating an install of CodeChecker:

 ~~~~~~{.sh}